Rajeswari-0209/AVL-Tree/README.md

 </p>

 <h3>Insertion Operation in AVL Tree </h3>
-In an AVL tree, the insertion operation is performed with O(log n) time complexity.
-In AVL Tree, a new node is always inserted as a leaf node.
+<p> - In an AVL tree, the insertion operation is performed with O(log n) time complexity. </p>
+<p> -In AVL Tree, a new node is always inserted as a leaf node. </p>
 The insertion operation is performed as follows...

 Step 1 - Insert the new element into the tree using Binary Search Tree insertion logic.
 Step 2 - After insertion, check the Balance Factor of every node.